Tesla Model 3 2024 Launched: Features, Price And Other Specifications

 A look at Tesla Model 3 2024’s prices

-The Tesla Model 3 2024 prices have been revealed for Malaysia and we’ve got some good news for potential buyers.
-The Model 3 Single Motor RWD will set you back by MYR 189,000, excluding the Enhanced Autopilot and Self-Driving Pack.
-Those opting for the Dual Motor AWD Long Range variants need to shell out MYR 218,000, excluding all the bells and whistles.
+While the prices for all Asian regions have not been revealed (except for Malaysia), we have a rough idea of what it could cost.
+The Model 3 Single Motor RWD will set you back by MYR 189,000 (approximately SGD 54,895), excluding the Enhanced Autopilot and Self-Driving Pack.
+Those opting for the Dual Motor AWD Long Range variants need to shell out MYR 218,000 (approximately SGD 63,318), excluding all the bells and whistles.

 Frequently Asked Questions (FAQs)